nytimes/gizmo/server/kit/README.md

 * The rationale behind this package:
     * A more opinionated server with fewer choices.
     * go-kit is used for serving HTTP/JSON & gRPC is used for serving HTTP2/RPC
-    * Monitoring and metrics are handled by a sidecar (ie. Cloud Endpoints)
-    * Logs always go to stdout/stderr
+    * Logs always go to stdout/stderr by default, but if running on App Engine, trace enabled Stackdriver logging will be used instead.
     * Using Go's 1.8 graceful HTTP shutdown
-    * Services using this package are meant for deploy to GCP with GKE and Cloud Endpoints.
+    * Services using this package are meant for deploy to GCP.

-* If you experience any issues please create an issue and/or reach out on the #gizmo channel with what you've found
+* If you experience any issues please create an issue and/or reach out on the #gizmo channel with what you've found.